derkork/godot-resource-groups/README.md

 ## Installation

 The easiest way to install the plugin is to use the Godot Asset Library directly in Godot.
 Search for "Godot Resource Groups" and install the plugin.
-You can exclude the `godot_resource_group_examples` folder if you don't need the examples.
+You can exclude the `godot_resource_groups_examples` folder if you don't need the examples.

 You can also download a ZIP file of this repository from the [release page](https://github.com/derkork/godot-resource-groups/releases) and extract it, then copy the `addons/godot_resource_groups` folder into your project's `addons` folder.